RaspberryPiFoundation/scratch-curriculum/en-GB/Community Projects/Secret Agents/index.md

 		set [message v] to (answer)
 	```

-# Step 6: Turn your message into letters { .activity }

-A different code is used for each letter in your message, so this step is to break up your message into single letters.
+## Challenge: Making sense of received messages { .challenge }

+Imagine you are a secret agent and have received this message "__englandexpectsthateverymanwilldohisduty__".

 ## Activity Checklist { .check }

-+ Make two new variables for the Alex sprite called __pointer__ and __letter__.

-+ Hide both of them.
+# What the words in this message - remember spaces are not allowed?

+# This is a famous message sent in 1805.
+Do you know where?

+# Step 7: Turn your Message into Letters { .activity }

+The __OTP__ code encodes each letter of the message one at a time.
+This step is to find what each letter in your message is.

+## Activity Checklist { .check }

 + Add this code to the Alex sprite (join it to what you have written already):